-- Always check the pipet range on the top of the colored button at the top of the handle (yellow, blue or white / grey). - Never rotate volume adjuster below 2 or above 20 microliters (or outside the range, or the pipette may jam.) - Never use without a tip in place. - Never lay the pipette down with fluid in it. - Never let the pipette button (the one with the range printed on it) snap back.
+- Always check the pipet range on the top of the colored button at the top of the handle (yellow, blue or white / grey). - Never rotate volume adjuster below 2 or above 20 microliters (or outside the range, or the pipette may jam / applied to a 2-20 ul micropipette) - Never use a micropipette without a tip in place. - o Never lay the pipette down with fluid in it. - Never let the pipette button (the colored button with the range printed on it) snap back.